pingcap/docs/ticdc/ticdc-bidirectional-replication.md

     ![TiCDC bidirectional replication](/media/ticdc/ticdc-bidirectional-replication.png)

-3. Specify the starting timepoint of data replication for the upstream and downstream clusters.
+3. Specify the starting time point of data replication for the upstream and downstream clusters.

-    1. Check the timepoint of the upstrema and downstream clusters.
-In the case of two TiDB clusters, make sure that data in the two clusters are consistent at certain timepoints.
+    1. Check the time point of the upstream and downstream clusters.
+In the case of two TiDB clusters, make sure that data in the two clusters are consistent at certain time points.
 For example, the data of TiDB A at `ts=1` and the data of TiDB B at `ts=2` are consistent.

     2. When you create the changefeed, set the `--start-ts` of the changefeed for the upstream cluster to the corresponding `tso`.
 That is, if the upstream cluster is TiDB A, set `--start-ts=1`; if the upstream cluster is TiDB B, set `--start-ts=2`.